Nickchapman3773/Uranium-Fever/README.md

 ## Installing Uranium Fever
 > [!important]
-> Testers, please **IGNORE** the coded portion of these instructions until formal release of Uranium Fever.
+> Testers, **IGNORE** the coded portion of these instructions until formal release of Uranium Fever.

 ```
 - Open the settings cogwheel in Wabbajack and log into your Nexus account.